-Chiara Lubich writes, 'Looking at the first century communities, we see that Christian love, which spread indiscriminately to all, had a name.
+In an address to young people, Chiara Lubich wrote 'Looking at the communities of the first century, we see that Christian love, which spread everywhere to all, had a name.
 It was called philadelphia, which means brotherly love.
 In the secular literature of the time, this term was used to refer to love between blood brothers and sisters.
 It was never used to refer to members of the same society.
-Only the New Testament was an exception.'
-1There are many young people who feel the need to have 'a deeper, more heartfelt and more genuine relationship.
-And the mutual love of the early Christians had all the characteristics of sibling love, for example in its strength and affection.'2
+The only exception was the New Testament.'
+There are many young people who feel the need to have 'deeper, more heartfelt and more genuine relationships.
+And the mutual love of the early Christians had all the characteristics of the love in a family, for example in its strength and affection.'